davidgsd/AllScan/README.md

 If you keep your favorites.ini file in the allscan directory and see error messages when writing the file from allscan, run the same steps as above but in the /var/www/html/allscan/ folder.

 # Contact
 If you have any questions email chc_media at yahoo dot com.
-Also see (AllScan.info)[https://AllScan.info].
+Also see [AllScan.info](https://AllScan.info).
 73, NR9V

 # Road Map
-1. Enhanced config file validation and editing.
-Estimated completion: Dec.
-24
+1. Additional refinements to existing features
-4. Implement user authentication system supporting management of multiple users with Read-only, Limited, or Full permissions.
-This will use cookies rather than php sessions in order to provide better control over login durations and support "Remember Me" option to prevent frequent re-logging in.
+2. Implement user authentication system supporting multiple users with Read-only, Limited, or Full permissions and full control over login durations.
 Estimated completion: Jan.
 5
 3. Add support for EchoLink nodes.
 Estimated completion: Jan.
 12
-4. Other features that are highly requested or that seem like a good fit.
+4. Other features that are highly requested or that seem like a good fit
+5. Additional stats/scan features

 # Release Notes
 **v0.33 2022-12-20**<br>